 The ZSM is, with almost 22 million zoological objects (labels), one of the largest natural history collections in the world.
 Many of these specimens have been collected by staff and other collectors during the 200 year long history of the ZSM.
 One of our main aims is to protect the enormous biological information associated with each zoological object and to make this information available to the scientific and general public.

-The research conducted at the ZSM on taxonomic, systematic, biological, and biogeographical issues, and the documentation and dissemination of this information, provides the biosystematic basis for research projects focussing on issues of biodiversity, conservation, evolution, and ecology.
+The research conducted at the ZSM on taxonomic, systematic, biological, and biogeographical topics, and the documentation and dissemination of this information, provides the biosystematic basis for research projects focusing on issues of biodiversity, conservation, evolution, and ecology.